decidim/decidim/decidim-verifications/README.md

     authorization process.

 * _Renewable authorizations_.
-  By default a participant can't renew its authorization, but this can be enabled when registering the workflow, a time between renews can be configured (zero by default):
+  By default a participant can't renew its authorization, but this can be enabled when registering the workflow, the time between renewals can be configured (one day by default):

   ```ruby
   # config/initializers/decidim.rb